 - Starting a Catering business is very less expensive than running a restaurant.

-- Check out on the venue before starting your business to make sure the availability of the required resources.
+- Check out on the venue before starting your business to make sure of the availability of the required resources.

-Risks involved in Catering Business
+Risks involved in the Catering Business

-- Risks involved are not just limited to catering business but food as an industry because catering is a part of the humongous food business.
+- Risks involved are not just limited to the catering business but food as an industry because catering is a part of the humongous food business.

 - Foodborne diseases are one of the major risks involved in the profession.
 Food not cooked or stored properly can cause severe sickness or even death.
-One single incident can make your business cease with damaged reputation.
+One single incident can make your business cease with a damaged reputation.

 - Workplace injury could happen if the workers lack experience, also because caterers are always working in new settings may leave them susceptible to accidents.
 Plus, the workload to make food in bulk.
 It’s not an easy task whilst their mind is stuck on everything from maintaining hygiene to meeting deadlines.

 - The fact is that the costliest claims in the catering business are caused by motor vehicle accidents.
 It is very important to take proper care while driving and refraining from mobile phones while doing so.